AaronJTan/crazy-picasso/README.md

 <u>Backend</u>
 - Socket.io – for real time, bi-directional communication between web-clients and the server.
 This will be used to achieve real-time drawing and guessing.
 - Passport.js – middleware for authentication and authorization
-- Redis -
+- Redis - for caching

 <u>Frontend</u>
 - Material-UI – library of React components
-- Two.js -
+- Two.js - api for creating 2D shapes
-- Konva.js
+- Konva.js - HTML5 2d canvas js library

 ## Describe The Method Of Deployment
-- Amazon Lightsail
+- We will be deploying our container web application on **Amazon Lightsail**.
+- Nginx will be our reverse proxy.
+- Docker images - Nginx, Express Backend Image, React Frontend Image, MongoDB Image
+- Our Docker images will be deployed into an Amazon Lightsail container service to be able to run on AWS infrastructure.